Where do first-year students live?

 Where do sophomores, juniors, and seniors live?

-Our upper class students typically live in The Woods Apartment Complex, which is a more independant living option for students who have already experienced the residence halls.
-Sophomores, juniors, and seniors may also apply to live in a Living-learning community, or participate in Housing Selection that happens the first Monday in March every year to try and get one of the few upper-class spaces in traditional residence halls.
+Our upper class students typically live in The Woods Apartment Complex, which is a more independent living option for students who have already experienced the residence halls.
+Sophomores, juniors, and seniors may also choose to live in University operated apartments (if available) or approved Greek chapter houses.

 What is a living-learning community?

 A living-learning community is a residence hall or floor where students of common interest and criteria reside.
 A list of learning communities is located here: Current Learning Communities

 How long are residence hall contracts?

 Residence Hall contracts are legally binding for the full academic year , including both the fall and spring semesters.
 Residents who wish to be released from their housing contract prior to its completion must place their request in writing and provide all necessary documentation.

 Contracts must still be formally terminated because of the following:

 - Making the decision to commute